ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 -->

-Finally, we define a method that verifies that the data structure satisfies the heap property.
+Finally, we define a function that verifies that the data structure satisfies the heap property.

     datatype MinHeap:
         ...